Collective Redress – Lessons from Around the Globe

 Wednesday 18 October 2023 - Wednesday 22 November 2023

-The Speaker Series will highlight and discuss collective redress mechanisms and cases from the EU and around the world.
-It will be co-organised with the digiRISE project, overlapping with our fourth DFF Speaker Series, titled Digital Rights are Charter Rights.
+During the just concluded Speaker Series, we highlighted and discussed collective redress mechanisms and cases from the EU and around the world.
+It was co-organised with the digiRISE project, and overlapped with our fourth DFF Speaker Series, titled Digital Rights are Charter Rights.

 Case Studies from EU Member States